Family of slain mother wants tragic situation to be a warning to others

 “Our birthdays were a day apart and everything,” Orange said.

-The family identifying the victim as Kristie Orange.
-She was stabbed to death, police say at the hands of her boyfriend Derriontay Perry, who admitted to the attack.
+Police say Orange was stabbed at the hands of her boyfriend Derriontay Perry, who admitted to the attack.

-The 23- year old is now behind bars, but says this was a case of self defense A story Kristie’s family is not buying, as some say there was repeated abuse throughout the four-month relationship.
+The 23- year old is now behind bars, but says this was a case of self defense.
+Kristie’s family is not buying that story, as some say there was repeated abuse throughout the four-month relationship.

 “He woke up to her trying to kill him, that is a lie.
 A 7-year-old little boy, which is her son said that night he threw her against the wall,” Orange said.

 Soon after, the knife attack happened.
-Making matters even worse, it’s alleged to have happened in front of three of Kristie’s four children, to include her 7-year-old son.
+Making matters even worse, it’s alleged to have happened in front of three of Kristie’s four children, including her 7-year-old son.

 He would later describe hearing his mother quote “pray until she went to sleep.”
 He is too young to realize his mother will never again wake up.